-The same itinerary is also offered aboard of the M/V Hondius.
+The same itinerary is also offered aboard the M/V Hondius.
 Click here for more details.

-Continue the Hinlopen Strait* where you may spot bearded seals, ringed seals and polar bears.
+Continue to the Hinlopen Strait, where you may spot bearded seals, ringed seals and polar bears.
 Cruise among the ice floes of Lomfjordshalvøya by Zodiac RIB boat and see the bird cliffs of Alkefjellet with their thousands of Brünnich’s guillemots.
 (B,L,D)

 Keep watching for Polar bears and whales while retracing your route west.
 About 40 nautical miles west of Spitsbergen, sail the edge of the continental shelf, where fin whales forage during the summer and minke whales can be spotted.
 (B,L,D)

 Depending on weather conditions stop at Forlandsundet or sail into St. Johns Fjord or south to the mouth of Isfjorden, landing at Alkhornet.
 In the evening, arrive in Longyearbyen and spend your last night on board the M/V Plancius.
 (B,L,D)

 In the morning, disembark and transfer to the airport for your flight back to the UK.
 (B)